Maudsley Health – CAMHS

 In 2015, Maudsley Health, centred in Abu Dhabi, started providing mental health and wellbeing services for the child and adolescent population in the United Arab Emirates.
 The aim of the service is to achieve the best possible outcomes for children and young people with mental health problems, and their families.

-In 2015, Maudsley Health, centred in Abu Dhabi, started providing mental health and wellbeing services for the child and adolescent population in the United Arab Emirates.
+In 2015, Maudsley Health, centered in Abu Dhabi, started providing mental health and wellbeing services for the child and adolescent population in the United Arab Emirates.
 The aim of the service is to achieve the best possible outcomes for children and young people with mental health problems, and their families.
 The service is young person and family centred and sensitive to the developmental needs of children and adolescents.
 It is delivered in a compassionate way and respectful of all cultural backgrounds.
 Interventions are based on the best internationally agreed evidence based practice and outcomes are monitored to ensure that treatment is effective and progress is maintained.

 To deliver the child and adolescent mental health service (CAMHS), there is an experienced team based in Abu Dhabi, supplemented by regular visits from senior clinicians from the Maudsley Hospital in London, many of whom run national and specialist services and are internationally renowned.